-So I could look at it, and she went and looked at all different curriculums, and all various national standards and she plucked them all together into one place.
+So I could look at it, and she went and looked at all different curriculums and all various national standards, and she plucked them all together into one place.
 And it doesn't mean I have to follow it, "but it's" helpful to know.
 Now the other thing that I like about this notebook is its pre-Common Core.
-Which means that while there’s always some things that minors are gonna cover at certain stages, they don't need to be worried that it's based on brand new, untested information which I know a lot of homeschoolers are kind of concerned about homeschool curriculums.
+This means that while there are always some things that minors will cover at certain stages, they don't need to worry that it's based on brand new, untested information, which I know a lot of homeschoolers are kind of concerned about homeschool curriculums.
 Homeschool curriculums are the tried and true stuff that's being done for a long, long time.
-And I affection that she goes through and she mentions, "These are the kinds of things that get crossed based on your style."
+And I affection what she goes through, and she mentions, "These are the kinds of things that get crossed based on your style."
 And then she remarks, "And here's got a couple of notebooks you might consider."
 "Or a couple of curriculums you might consider."
-And you do need to know the book was last updated in 2009 so there will be brand-new program that has come out that won't be in the book.
+And you do need to know the book was last updated in 2009, so there will be a brand-new program that has come out that won't be in the book.

-And I don't use this work as school curricula asset, but I do love it as a spiraling asset.
-I love it because it tells me if I'm looking at my seven-year-old or my ten years old old-fashioned or my fifteen times old-time this is roughly what they're treating.
+And I don't use this work as a school curricula asset, but I love it as a spiraling asset.
+I love it because it tells me if I'm looking at my seven-year-old or my ten years old old-fashioned or my fifteen times old-time, this is roughly what they're treating.
 Have "you've been" wondered, what do children read when they get into high school?

-This volume is gonna aid to answer questions interrogate with homeschool curriculums.
+This volume is gonna aid in answering questions interrogate with homeschool curriculums.
 So I figure it's worth a few dollars, I bought it on Amazon, and it sits on my shelf.
 I pluck it out every year when I'm planning.
-Just gonna take a look and I can feel good about what we're doing or can get some new ideas, it's pretty damned impressive.
+Just gonna take a look, and I can feel good about what we're doing or can get some new ideas; it's pretty damned impressive.
 So I'm gonna leave a relation, either you know up above or down below check the book out on Amazon if you think it'd be a great resource for your homeschool.

-Well, I believe that it would be a great homeschool curriculums resource for your homeschool then that's probably a volume you wanna grab, stick on your shelf.
-I'm ToriAnn Perkey, and I bring you these videos every single week so that you can be a self-confident, successful, homeschool mommy ..
+Well, I believe that it would be a great homeschool curriculum resource for your homeschool.
+Then that's probably a volume you want to grab, stick on your shelf.
+I'm ToriAnn Perkey, and I bring you these videos every single week so that you can be a self-confident, successful homeschool mommy.